CSCI 221 - 01, Spring 2020 — Software Development I

 In the last five weeks of the course, all students will be working on a single group project.
 I will define the project requirements and assign each student to a subgroup with a specific set of tasks.
 We will collaborate as a class to decide the deliverables after I have explained the project goals.

-The group project grading rubric is as follows, out of 10 points:
+The group project grading rubric is as follows, totalling 20 points (for 20% of final grade):

 Proficiency exam dates